NIH RCR information

 • Complete the RCR training modules via CITI.

-• The NIH requires that all trainees, fellows, participants, and scholars who receive funding support must complete at least eight hours of in-person, discussion-based, or video conference instruction.
+• All trainees, fellows, participants, and scholars who receive NIH funding must complete at least eight hours of in-person, discussion-based, or video conference instruction.

-How to complete the RCR training modules via CITI (login)
+How to complete the CITI RCR training modules.

 1. Register with CITI